chadlung/pywebhooks/README.rst

         return make_response(jsonify({'echo': request.args.get('echo')}), client.OK)

-**Note:** PyWebhooks doesn't require your service be written in Python, any language will do as long as it returns what is expected (in this case the echo value).
+**Note:** PyWebhooks doesn't require your service be written in Python, any language will work as long as it returns what is expected (in this case the echo value).

 In Ruby 2.2.x using Sinatra a minimal endpoint server (handles Webhook POST traffic and GET echo requests) might look like this: